Sister Souljah: Community activist

 As a community activist, Souljah organized a number of service programs.
 In 1985, during her senior year at Rutgers University, she developed and financed the African Youth Survival Camp for children of homeless families, a six-week summer sleep-away camp in Enfield, North Carolina.
 This program ran for more than three years.
-She has been a motivating force behind a number of hip hop artists' efforts to give back to the community, organizing major youth events, programs, and summer camps with artists such as Lauryn Hill, Doug E. Fresh, and Sean "Diddy" Combs.
+She has been a motivating force behind a number of hip-hop artists' efforts to give back to the community, organizing major youth events, programs and summer camps with musicians such as Lauryn Hill, Doug E. Fresh, and Sean "Diddy" Combs.

-Souljah was heavily involved with rallies against racial discrimination, police brutality, and the lack of proper education for urban and underrepresented youths.
-She went on to hold several concerts and protests in New York City, which were supported by many prominent voices in the hip hop community.
+Souljah was heavily involved with rallies against racial discrimination, police brutality and the lack of proper education for urban and underrepresented youths.
+She went on to hold several concerts and protests in New York City, which were supported by many prominent rappers.

 Souljah was the executive director of Daddy's House Social Programs Inc. for seven years.
-It is a not-for-profit corporation for urban youth, financed by Sean "Diddy" Combs and Bad Boy Entertainment.
-Daddy's House educates and prepares youth, ages 10–16, to be in control of their academic, cultural, and financial lives.
+It is a non-profit corporation for urban youth, financed by Sean "Diddy" Combs and Bad Boy Entertainment.
+Daddy's House educates and prepares people ages ten to sixteen to be in control of their academic, cultural and financial lives.
 The students progressing through the program earn support to travel throughout the world.

 Personal life

 Sister Souljah is married to Mike Rich.
-They have a son named Mike Jr.
+They have a son.